This article aims to help you apply valuable and worthwhile success strategies based on techniques I have used that worked for me.

 Clueless drivers slam on their brakes when they lose control on ice.
 They don’t realize that the car just goes into an uncontrolled skid.

 I remember once I had a maniac in the lane next to me.
-She cut behind me, but I couldn’t change lanes since everyone was tailgating and there was no safe way to switch lanes.
+She cut behind me, but I couldn’t change lanes since everyone was tailgating, and there was no safe way to switch lanes.

-She quickly jumped back into the other lane, as if that would be better.
-Eventually she was towards my right front, tailgating the car in front of her.
+She quickly jumped back into the other lane as if that would be better.
+Eventually, she was towards my right front, tailgating the car in front of her.
 I suspected that she was trying to cut in front of me, so I slowed down to give her room.
 She did, and without signaling.
-She continued to play that game over a period of time until she was so far ahead she was out of sight.
+She continued to play that game until she was so far ahead she was out of sight.